-Primary energy efficiency measures to consider here are high efficiency water boilers, high efficiency pump in the milking operation, well designed, efficient refrigeration systems and a take a good look at your ventilation system.
+Primary energy efficiency measures to consider here are: high-efficiency water boilers, high-efficiency pumps in milking operation, well designed, efficient refrigeration systems and a well-designed ventilation system.

 Space heating and ventilation go hand in hand here.
-A well-insulated barn with the right controls and ventilation fans can result in better energy efficiency and thousands in energy savings.
+A well-insulated barn with the right controls and ventilation fans can result in better energy efficiency and thousands of dollars in energy savings.

-Key technology that can be made use of on your farm are:
+Key technologies that may be applicable on your farm are: